How is El Paso County addressing health disparities?

 - Working with a network of grassroots community partners and trusted organizations to guide our efforts.

-- Opening free testing sites across the city, instead of in centralized locations.
+- Initial distribution of free rapid tests across the city, instead of in centralized locations.

-- Distributing vaccines to providers across the city, instead of in centralized locations.
+- Distributing vaccines to providers across the county, instead of in centralized locations.

-- Opening Public Health South, located in Fountain, a 30,403 square-foot facility that is intended to serve as a community health hub offering a variety of programs.
-The location, purchased and opened in 2020, is currently offering COVID-19 testing, and serves as a Women, Infants and Children (WIC) Office.
+- Operating Public Health South, located at 6436 US Highway 85-87 in Fountain, a 30,403 square-foot facility that serves as a community health hub offering a variety of programs.
+The location, purchased and opened in 2020, hosts a Women, Infants and Children (WIC) Office.

 - Collecting data on health disparities through COVID-19 response and recovery efforts to better tailor outreach.